michelin/ns4kafka/README.md

 Before being able to request namespace, you need to gather some informations:

 - A gitlab group
-- A list of contact email addresses (Devops)
 - A prefix for your Kafka resources
-- And of course, the Namespace for your app-environment (i.e. cupxgbl0)
+- And of course, the API already configured

 #### Gitlab group
 In **ns4kafka**, management of Kafka resources is based on groups instead of individual users and these groups are managed inside **Gitlab**.